TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/routing-policies.md

 <details><summary>Example output</summary>

-This example shows that The Things Network forwards all messages to your network (`NetID` `000013` and tenant ID `my-company`) and that you can send all downlink messages via The Things Network to your end devices.
+The following example shows that The Things Network forwards all messages to your network (`NetID` `000013` and tenant ID `my-company`) and that you can send all downlink messages via The Things Network to your end devices.

 ```json
 [{